-The P-270 Moskit missile is nicknamed the ‘Mosquito’ because it is the fastest anti-ship missile in the world, traveling almost triple the speed of the Harpoon missile.
+The P-270 Moskit missile is nicknamed the ‘Mosquito’ because it is the fastest anti-ship missile in the world, travelling almost triple the speed of the Harpoon missile.

 This terrifying armament was developed during the Cold War by Russia as an effective tool against the naval units of NATO and NATO-aligned countries as well as an instrument of defense against invasions of the Russian motherland.
 Today it remains a staple of Russia’s military arsenal and is notoriously difficult for ships to dodge or destroy.